NEW COMPLICATIONS AND MOVEMENTS IN THE PORTUGIESER LINE

 The IWC-manufactured 52615 calibre with Pellaton winding generates a power reserve of 7 days with a solid gold rotor and two barrels.
 The perpetual calendar automatically recognises the differing lengths of the months as well as leap years and will require no adjustment until 2100.
 The double moon display depicts the moon as a mirror image that is correct for both the northern and southern hemispheres and that will only deviate by 1 day from the actual cycle of the earth’s satellite after 577.5 years.

 With the Portugieser Chronograph Edition “150 Years” (Ref.
-3716), IWC is fitting this iconic chronograph with a movement from the 69000-calibre familyfor the first time.
-Two limited-edition models are available, each restricted to 2,000 watches:
+3716), IWC is fitting this iconic chronograph with a movement from the 69000-calibre family for the first time.
+A total of 250 watches will be made in 18-carat red gold and two models in stainless steel, each limited to 2,000 watches:

 – Stainless steel, blue dial with lacquered finish, rhodium-plated hands (Ref.
 IW371601)